plewkowycz/crypto-mobile-app/README.md

 npm run test:maestro:integration
 ```

-For single device testing, it is recommended to follow this guide:
+For single-device testing, see:
 [Specify a Device - Maestro Documentation](https://docs.maestro.dev/advanced/specify-a-device)

+# Notes

-Note: Sidemenu test scenarios were not completed.
-During delivery, we had difficulty clicking the hamburger button because it lacked a proper ID, and tapping by screen coordinates proved unreliable.
-Since modifying the app was not part of the exercise, tests were created but they may fail due to the missing hamburger identifier.
+- Sidemenu: The hamburger button does not have a testID, and tapping by coordinates is unreliable.
+Since changing the app was out of scope, the sidemenu flow was created but may be flaky.

-Note: Test related to dashboard are split between iOS and Android as it was unsucesful to catch X coins value with iOS.
+- Dashboard (iOS): Tests are split between iOS and Android because extracting the dynamic "X coins" value on iOS was unreliable. iOS validations use screenshots where text selectors are unstable.
+- We added pageObjects to centralize selectors.
+As a next step, consider adding common flows for reuse.

 # Screenshots

 As part of the delivery, we adjusted the commands in `package.json` to run tests with screenshot capture in order to validate visual aspects of the tests.
 Screenshots can be found under `/test-results/screenshots/`.
 It was ass for iOS has not stable selectors which allow to extract some values.

-Each test flow generates screenshots at key validation points:
+Each flow generates screenshots at key validation points:
 - **Settings flow**: Screenshots of checkbox states and filter selections
 - **Dashboard flow**: Screenshots of coin interactions and popup messages
 - **Integration flow**: Screenshots of end-to-end user journeys